 There is no one answer to this question, as it depends on the opinions of both parents and educators.
 Some believe homework should be the same for all ages, while others think it should be adjusted according to the child’s age.

-Those who believe that homework should be adjusted according to the child’s age argue that younger children have shorter attention spans and are more likely to become bored or frustrated with assignments that are too difficult.
+Those who believe homework should be adjusted according to the child’s age argue that younger children have shorter attention spans and are more likely to become bored or frustrated with assignments that are too difficult.
 They also argue that older children have more complex needs and are more likely to benefit from challenging and thought-provoking assignments.

 What should parents do if their child hates doing homework?